Medical Device Assembly & Packaging FAQs

 No. ISO 11607-1 Section 6.4.4 indicates that stability testing and performance testing are separate entities.

 Performance testing is testing how the packaging system responds to shipping and handling stresses.
 The performance test must demonstrate that expected shipping stresses do not compromise the sterile barrier.

-How do you validate packaging?
+How do you validate medical device packaging?

 Packaging validation is complex.
 There are several processes that must be completed

 - The manufacturing process to produce the packaging’s sterile barrier system must be validated.
 This requires an Installation Qualification (IQ), Operational Qualification (OQ), and Performance Qualification (PQ) to be conducted on the manufacturing equipment.

 - Packaging performance testing must be completed.
 This includes manufacturing and sterilizing under worst-case conditions and subjecting the packaging system to simulated distribution testing.